 Jamie Watson – Collection Development Coordinator, Baltimore County Public Library

 Jamie Watson has been Collection Development Coordinator for Baltimore County Public Library since 2010.
 She was a previous Library Journal Mover and Shaker.

 Can’t make it March 18?
 No problem!
-Register now and you will get an email reminder from Library Journal post-live event when the webcast is archived and available for on-demand viewing at your convenience!
+Archive is now available for on-demand viewing at your convenience!

 Follow us on Twitter! @LJEvent #ljrecovery

 Need help getting registered?
 Send an email describing your problem.